Governor-General of Australia: History

-The office of "governor-general" was previously used in Australia in the mid-19th century.
-Sir Charles FitzRoy (Governor of New South Wales from 1846–1855) and Sir William Denison (Governor of New South Wales from 1855–1861) also carried the additional title of Governor-General because their jurisdiction extended to other colonies in Australia.
+Other offices named governor-general were previously used in Australia in the mid-19th century.
+Sir Charles FitzRoy (governor of New South Wales from 1846 to 1855) and Sir William Denison (governor of New South Wales from 1855 to 1861) also carried the additional title of governor-general because their jurisdiction extended to other colonies in Australia.

-The office of governor-general for the Commonwealth of Australia was conceived during the debates and conventions leading up to federation.
-The first Governor-General, the Earl of Hopetoun, was a previous governor of Victoria.
-He was appointed in July 1900, returning to Australia shortly before the inauguration of the Commonwealth of Australia on 1 January 1901.
+The office of governor-general of Australia was conceived during the debates and conventions leading up to federation.
+The first governor-general, John Hope, 7th Earl of Hopetoun, was a previous governor of Victoria.
+He was selected on 14 July 1900 and legally appointed on 29 October 1900, returning to Australia shortly before the inauguration of the Commonwealth of Australia on 1 January 1901.
 After the initial confusion of the Hopetoun Blunder, he appointed the first prime minister of Australia, Edmund Barton, to a caretaker government, with the inaugural 1901 federal election not occurring until March.

-Early governors-general were British and were appointed by the queen or king on the recommendation of the Colonial Office.
-The Australian Government was merely asked, as a matter of courtesy, whether they approved of the choice or not.
-Governors-general were expected to exercise a supervisory role over the Australian Government in the manner of a colonial governor.
-In a very real sense, they represented the British Government.
-They had the right to "reserve" legislation passed by the Parliament of Australia: in effect, to ask the Colonial Office in London for an opinion before giving the royal assent.
+Early governors-general were British and were appointed by the king on the recommendation of the Colonial Office.
+The Australian government was merely asked, as a matter of courtesy, whether they approved of the choice or not.
+Governors-general were expected to exercise a supervisory role over the Australian government in the manner of a colonial governor.
+In a very real sense, they represented the British government.
+They had the right to reserve legislation passed by the Parliament of Australia: in effect, to ask the Colonial Office in London for an opinion before giving the royal assent.
 They exercised this power several times.
-The monarch, acting upon advice of the British Government, could also disallow any Australian legislation up to a year after the governor-general had given it the assent; although this power has never been used.
+The monarch, acting upon advice of the British government, could also disallow any Australian legislation up to a year after the governor-general had given it the assent; although this power has never been used.
 These powers remain in section 59 of the Constitution of Australia, but today are regarded as dead letters.

 The early governors-general frequently sought advice on the exercise of their powers from judges of the High Court of Australia, Sir Samuel Griffith and Sir Edmund Barton.